 Internet penetration in Nepal is relatively low, standing at 8 percent, compared to 8.5 in India, 10.9 in Pakistan, 30 in Egypt, and 33 in Tunisia.
 Within that 8 percent, nearly 50 percent are on Facebook in Nepal, with smaller percentages on Twitter – faring slightly better on the Internet penetration-to-Facebook user ratio than India or Pakistan, although with the massive caveat that Nepal’s population is small (est. 30 million).
 Internet users in Nepal are mostly middle-upper class and urban, while those on social media are the younger cohort – not unique.
 (As a point of reference, the U.S. and Canada have Internet penetration rates of 78 and 79 percent, respectively.)

 In this context, I presented to eastern Nepali media editors and journalists on social media and its journalistic and political/social uses.
 Most in the room had never interacted with these tools in a serious manner, if at all.
 Many were new to email and Google, with the most progressive bunch having a Facebook account and an idea of Twitter.
-My goal was to introduce the concept while contextualizing its popularity in recent political affairs, and not to discourage those in the room that it’s a fruitless endeavour considering Nepal’s poor level of development and technology.
+My goal was to introduce the concept while contextualizing its popularity in recent political affairs, and not to discourage those in the room that it’s a fruitless endeavour considering Nepal’s poor level of development and technology, since there are some great technology advances you can learn from, and you can find in sites like Fifth Geek that have the best technologies reviews for those interested in this subject.

 I first identified, through translations by my colleague Prakash Mohara, the various free tools of social media and how they’re useful in journalism and activism.
 I then went into a brief synopsis of the development of the Tunisian and Egyptian revolutions and the role social media played in those, while mentioning that social media, to some degree, aids the reporting in ongoing revolutionary struggles.